yuhwaa/mern-app/README.md

 # Goalsetter MERN app

 This is a practice project to learn how to build a MERN Stack app.
+You can find out more about the tutorial [here](https://www.youtube.com/watch?v=-0exw-9YJBo)

 ## Usage